Request for External Funding

 When Can a Principal Investigator Submit a Proposal Without University Review and Authorization?

 University approval requirements for proposals depend on the requirements of the sponsor and the commitments (or lack thereof) written into the proposal.
-Per Michigan Tech Board of Control policy, only certain individuals are authorized to commit the University to perform research activity.
+Per Michigan Tech Board of Trustees policy, only certain individuals are authorized to commit the University to perform research activity.
 In general, those authorized individuals reside in the Sponsored Programs and Innovation and Industry Engagement offices.